Computational electromagnetics: Overview of methods

-One approach is to discretize the space in terms of grids (both orthogonal, and non-orthogonal) and solving Maxwell's equations at each point in the grid.
-Discretization consumes computer memory, and solving the equations takes significant time.
-Large-scale CEM problems face memory and CPU limitations.
-As of 2007, CEM problems require supercomputers, high performance clusters, vector processors and/or parallelism.
-Typical formulations involve either time-stepping through the equations over the whole domain for each time instant; or through banded matrix inversion to calculate the weights of basis functions, when modeled by finite element methods; or matrix products when using transfer matrix methods; or calculating integrals when using method of moments (MoM); or using fast Fourier transforms, and time iterations when calculating by the split-step method or by BPM.
+The most common numerical approach is to discretize ("mesh") the problem space in terms of grids or regular shapes ("cells"), and solve Maxwell's equations simultaneously across all cells.
+Discretization consumes computer memory, and solving the relevant equations takes significant time.
+Large-scale CEM problems face memory and CPU limitations, and combating these limitations is an active area of research.
+High performance clustering, vector processing, and/or parallelism is often required to make the computation practical.
+Some typical methods involve: time-stepping through the equations over the whole domain for each time instant; banded matrix inversion to calculate the weights of basis functions (when modeled by finite element methods); matrix products (when using transfer matrix methods); calculating numerical integrals (when using the method of moments); using fast Fourier transforms; and time iterations (when calculating by the split-step method or by BPM).

 Choice of methods

-Choosing the right technique for solving a problem is important, as choosing the wrong one can either result in incorrect results, or results which take excessively long to compute.
+Choosing the right technique for solving a problem is important, as choosing the wrong one can either result in incorrect results, or results which take excessively long time to compute.
 However, the name of a technique does not always tell one how it is implemented, especially for commercial tools, which will often have more than one solver.

 Davidson gives two tables comparing the FEM, MoM and FDTD techniques in the way they are normally implemented.
 One table is for both open region (radiation and scattering problems) and another table is for guided wave problems.